A wastewater tunnel from the North, from Källby to Sjölunda

 Connecting multiple urban areas

 The tunnel route passes under the urban area of Hjärup, where a shaft connects Hjärup's wastewater.
-The wastewater from the urban areas of Lomma and the municipality of Burlöv connects to the tunnel where there currently are pumping station in the existing so-called ABMA (Aktiebolaget Malmöregionens avlopp) pipeline system.
+The wastewater from the urban areas of Lomma and the municipality of Burlöv connects to the tunnel where there currently are pumping stations in the existing so-called ABMA (Aktiebolaget Malmöregionens avlopp) pipeline system.
 These pumping stations are to be decommissioned.
 Furthermore, the wastewater from the urban area of Bjärred is planned to be pumped from the north via a new pressurised pipes system and connected to the wastewater tunnel.

 More cost effective